Allergens

 What's a little harm in inhaling a few fragrances?

 It's estimated there are over 10,000 different fragrances in use today.
 The problem lies in the chemicals used to create fragrances.
 They are considered volatile organic compounds (VOCs), linked to various health issues.
 These chemicals can be inhaled, absorbed through the skin, or ingested.
 They can then enter the bloodstream and be distributed throughout the body, where they can cause a variety of health problems.
 These chemicals have been linked to birth defects, allergies, nerve damage, and cancer.
-Here is a list of possible outcomes if you decide to live with fragrances.

-Short-term problems from fragrance products
+Short-term problems from fragrances

-Include headaches, dizziness, nausea, respiratory issues, and skin irritation.
+Short-term symptoms may include headaches, dizziness, nausea, respiratory issues, and skin irritation.
 Some people may also be allergic to certain fragrances, and exposure can trigger asthma attacks or other severe health reactions.

 Some fragrances contain harmful toxins that can damage the liver, kidneys, and central nervous system.